Dedicated to Developing Responsible Herbal Practice

 INTERNATIONAL HERB SYMPOSIUM 2017

 The International Herbal Symposium is an incredible bi-annual herbal event that was founded by Rosemary Gladstar more than twenty-five years ago to help benefit the United Plant Savers organization.
 Herbalists from around the globe attended this event, and it's an experience not to be missed.
 Seven years ago, Rosemary agreed to allow the VBMA to start a veterinary speaker track which has enabled us to greatly expand our herbal knowledge.
 Registration is now open...CLICK HERE to sign up.
+202.5 IVAS CE has been awarded for this event.

 FEATURING KEYNOTE SPEAKER